Summary

 Clinical features

-- Constant disease progression: it usually starts in one arm and/or leg then progresses to the contralateral side and eventually, after months or years, affects the respiratory system.
+- Constant disease progression: usually begins in one extremity, then progresses to all extremities and, after months or years, the respiratory system

 - Weight loss

-- Split hand sign: a wasting pattern in which the muscles of the thenar eminence atrophy due to degeneration of the lateral portion of the anterior horn of the spinal cord
+- Split hand sign: atrophy of the muscles in the thenar eminence due to degeneration of the lateral portion of the anterior horn of the spinal cord

 -